Lisa A. Corman

 With this knowledge, and ability to see both sides of a story, Lisa realized there is a larger market to be served by her expertise.
 It also brought her to partner with Jennifer Willis to bring Lilac Law to fruition.
 Lisa truly understands that the needs of justice are dictated by circumstances and facts.
 She looks forward to bringing her balanced perspective to the Bay area.

-Lisa resides in Oakland with her daughter Hannah, dog Bentley, and cat Alaska.
-When she is not practicing the law- she can be found swimming, biking, or doing PiYo, walking the dog, cooking, and watching hockey (go Blackhawks!).
+Lisa resides in the East Bay with her daughter Hannah, dog Bentley, and cat Alaska.
+When she is not practicing the law- she can usually be found at the Oakland Ice Center playing hockey or hiking with her dog.
 Lisa also enjoys as much time as possible with Hannah and attending her dance recitals, theater productions, and chorales.
-Lisa is a proud and active volunteer with the Alameda County “Lawyers in the Library” program.
+Lisa also enjoys giving back to the community by volunteering with Hannah at the Alameda County Community Food Bank.

 Jennifer L. Willis